 The strange thing is, having that timeframe, it felt like a weight had been lifted off me.
 I feel so much better not having hospital appointments, not having chemo.
 Yes, everything has changed.
 But inside, I’m still me.

 As I write this, Michael is still going to work.
 It seems a good thing, until we decide it’s time to stop.

 I’m on oxygen 24/7, and Deborah comes over every day to give me my anti-clotting injection in my stomach – I couldn’t bear to do that myself.
 I have to be in a wheelchair to go out, but I still go to my nephew’s kapa haka, and of course I go to William’s rugby.
 I have to go, no matter what the weather, because I can’t go next year.

 I had some things I wanted to do with Michael.
 I rebooked our wedding anniversary dinner, which we missed out on during my treatment.
 I’d been wanting to try this really nice restaurant here in Dunedin, Pier 24.
 So I’ve ticked that off, and I’ve also ticked off getting a family photograph.

 We’ve been having monthly dinners with our friends, having a laugh – I love that.
 We’re very open when we talk to our friends and family.
 There will be no surprises.
 Well, maybe one surprise…I had a funeral director around to organise my funeral.
 I’ve picked the colour of my casket, and no one else knows what it is.

 I wanted to go to Queenstown, but I don’t have enough oxygen to get that far.
 Everything else on my list, though, I’ve done.
 Except…I need to tell others my story.
 Which I’m doing now.

 I’ve told you the importance of knowing all of the symptoms of breast cancer.
-Please, help me share this story with other women by donating to the New Zealand Breast Cancer Foundation so they can continue their valuable education work.
+Please, help me share this story with other women by donating to the Breast Cancer Foundation NZ so they can continue their valuable education work.
 With your help we can save lives.

 Thank you for your consideration.